 There are additional costs related to going to college.
 The school does not bill students for these items, but families must take these expenses into consideration.
 Students will need money to buy books and supplies ($200-$400 each term).
 Students will also need money for doing their laundry, buying snacks, and personal items.
 In addition, students may make several trips home during the school year and need money for transportation.
 Such costs depend upon distance and method of travel.

-Knox College's Business Office sends billing statements to the student at his/her home address for one-third of the comprehensive fee--tuition, fees, room, and board--several weeks prior to the beginning of each of the three terms.
+Billing statements are e-mailed to students via their Knox e-mail accounts several weeks before the beginning of each of our three ten-week terms.
+Families have the option to pay the bill in full each term or enroll in a monthly payment plan.
 Unless other arrangements have been made, payment is expected in full, less any financial aid, two to three weeks prior to the first date of each term.

 If the student is receiving financial assistance, review the information under Crediting Financial Aid to a Student's Account below.
 Some types of assistance are credited directly to the student's account and reduce the balance due.
 Advance payments will also appear as a credit on the billing statement.

 If the student will receive assistance from a source not yet credited to the student's account, the parent or student should write the source and amount of additional funds on the billing statement, deduct the amount from the balance due to determine what is actually owed, and return the billing statement along with a check for the balance due to the Business Office.
 All outside scholarships should be reported to the Office of Financial Aid.

 With the exception of Federal Work Study/campus employment, one-third of the financial aid awarded to a student is credited directly to the student's account each term.
 The remaining balance is due from the family.

 If the student receives a scholarship and/or grant(s), one-third of each scholarship/grant is credited directly to the student's account each term.